 Expansion in the variety within the ETF industry has been nothing short of innovative.
 The first ETF came out in 1993, and now there are more than 6,000 ETFs.

-ETFs now offer more niche-specific funds (robotics, technology), foreign market funds (emerging market funds, developed market funds), sustainability funds (ESG; ie, environmental, social, and governance-funds), factor-based funds (high-dividend yield funds, minimum volatility funds), and leveraged and inverse funds (short and bear ETFs).
+ETFs now offer more niche-specific funds (robotics, technology), international funds (emerging market funds, developed market funds), sustainability funds (ESG; ie, environmental, social, and governance-funds), factor-based funds (high-dividend yield funds, minimum volatility funds), and leveraged and inverse funds (short and bear ETFs).

 This innovation is another reason why ETFs are growing faster than index funds.